Kaboom242/quillquest-stories/The_Archivist_Mage_and_Her_Living_History/Chapters/BookBook1-Chapter5-The_Forgotten_Echoes_of_Time.md

 "How much does your mother know about your father's work?"
 I asked Kael as we navigated a particularly rough section of road.

+Kael hesitated, his voice quieter than before.
 "The basics, but not the details.
 She knew he was involved in archaeological contracts and that he spent time investigating historical sites, but he rarely discussed specific discoveries or the political complications that sometimes arose from his work.
 I think he was trying to protect her from information that might put her at risk."

 "That suggests he was aware that his research involved potential dangers beyond the usual risks of adventuring work.
 If he was deliberately keeping his family uninformed about his discoveries, then he must have understood that knowledge itself was becoming dangerous."

+Kael nodded, his grip tightening on the reins.
 "Which makes it all the more important that we approach this investigation carefully.
 If he hid information to protect her, then we need to make sure our search for that information doesn't expose her to the same risks he was trying to avoid."

 The complexity of our situation was becoming increasingly apparent.
 We needed to extract detailed information from Marcus Ironwood's personal records while maintaining the fiction that we were conducting routine historical research.
 We had to investigate his death without revealing to his widow that we suspected murder.
 And we needed to accomplish all of this while avoiding the attention of whoever had been responsible for suppressing his discoveries and eliminating him when he became inconvenient.